CalthorpeAnalytics/uf-ts-codetest-1/README.md

 The initial state of the app is a fullscreen map with a series of map pins displayed on it, and a FILTERS panel in the upper right corner.

 ## Goal
-The goal of this exercise is to work on the Feature Requirements for the FILTERS panel.
-You're not likely to complete all features in the short amount of time we have.
-Just share your screen and review whatever you have completed with the interviewer when the time is up.
+Work on the Feature Requirements below for the FILTERS panel.
+You're not likely to complete all requirements in the short amount of time we have.
+Just go through them in order and focus on good, working, well-factored code for the requriements you do complete.
+Share your screen and review what you have with the interviewer when the time is up.

-## FILTER Feature Requirements
+## FILTER Panel Feature Requirements
 1. When the user types text into the CITY NAME input, only cities whose `name` property contains the input value substring should be displayed on the map.
    1. Ignore whitespace at the start and end of the input value.
    2. Upper- and lowercase letters are treated the same when matching.